 Louise Crossley has developed the Ms. Pronunciation curriculum and methodology by combining her many years of English writing, researching, teaching, leading and learning into one effective framework.

-Louise has been teaching English to Speakers of Other Languages (TESOL) for 8 years and is currently a TESOL department Coordinator.
+Louise has been teaching English to Speakers of Other Languages (TESOL) for 11 years and was a TESOL department Coordinator for 6 of those years.
 She has taught an Oral Language program at a Catholic Primary school (in collaboration with a speech pathologist) for 4 years.
 She worked as an English tutor for prep to year 12 for 2 years.
-She has taught English to refugee children (as part of the Horn of Africa Saturday School Program) for 4 years.
-She is also a published author of 6 books.
+She has taught English to refugee children (as part of the Horn of Africa Saturday School Program) for 4 years, and she is a published author of 6 books.

-Louise has a Master of TESOL Education and a Degree in Professional Writing.
+Louise has a Master in Secondary Education, a Master in TESOL Education, and a Degree in Professional Writing.
 She has completed courses in Voice Training, Cued Articulation, Sound Therapy, Integration Support, and Mindfulness Based Cognitive Behavioral Therapy (MBCBT).
-Most recently, she completed a Master of Education (Secondary) in 2020.
-This makes Louise both a qualified and experienced expert in all areas of the Ms. Pronunciation four wings framework.
+She has also completed several course with The Great Courses - 'The Western Literary Canon in Context', 'Language Families of the World', 'Language A to Z', 'From Plato to Post-Modernism: Understanding the Essence of Literature and the Role of the Author', and '36 Books that Changed the World', among others.
+Louise has also presented on these subjects for Colombia University, Monash University, OMEGA Christian Writers, World Writer's Collective, and at the World Language Teacher's Summit.
+This makes Louise both qualified and experienced in all areas of the Ms. Pronunciation four wings framework.